joinpursuit/AC_4_Web/units/fundamentals/lessons/git_and_github/git_and_github.md

 092beb2 - lizraeli, 4 hours ago : add content to readme
 38aeeb2 - lizraeli, 5 hours ago : initialize
 ```

+### Git Branch

+When building a larger application (especially when you're working with others), it is important to create different branches to do work on.
+This way, you won't mess with the main branch (master) while you're building something out like a new feature.
+It's important to always have a working application, and to not change things that other people on your team could be working on.

+To create a new branch type the command: `git checkout -b <new-branch>`.
+You can change to a different branch by writing: `git checkout <branch-name>`.

+Once your feature is fully implemented and everything works, you can then `merge` your branch with `master`.
+First, go to the master branch; then enter `git merge <branch-you-made-your-feature>`.